-The Company has established a stock option plan (the "Option Plan") for directors, officers, employees, and consultants of the Company.
-The Company's Board of Directors determines, among other things, the eligibility of individuals to participate in the Option Plan and the term, vesting periods, and the exercise price of options granted to individuals under the Option Plan.
+The Company has established a Long-Term Omnibus Compensation Plan (the "Omnibus Plan") for directors, officers, employees, and consultants of the Company.
+The Company's Board of Directors determines, among other things, the eligibility of individuals to participate in the Option Plan and the term, vesting periods, and the exercise price of options and share units granted to individuals under the Omnibus Plan.

-Each share option converts into one common share of the Company on exercise.
+Each option converts into one common share of the Company on exercise.
 No amounts are paid or payable by the individual on receipt of the option.
 The options carry neither the right to dividends nor voting rights.
 Options may be exercised at any time from the date of vesting to the date of their expiry.
+Each share unit converts into a single common share of the Company on the vesting date.
+No amounts are payable on receipt of the share unit or at vesting.

-The Company's Option Plan provides that the number of common shares reserved for issuance may not exceed 10% of the number of common shares outstanding.
-If any options terminate, expire, or are cancelled as contemplated by the Option Plan, the number of options so terminated, expired, or cancelled shall again be available under the Option Plan.
+The Company's Omnibus Plan provides that the number of common shares reserved for issuances of options may not exceed 10%, and the number of common shares reserved for the issuance of share units must not exceed 4%, of the number of common shares outstanding.
+If any options or share units terminate, expire, or are cancelled, as contemplated by the Omnibus Plan, the number of options or share units so terminated, expired, or cancelled shall again be available under the Omnibus Plan.